oddlama/autokernel/README.md

 (just change the config above as the comment shows), or use the recommended lua interface.
 The provided lua API is a more powerful and versatile way to write your configuration.
 With it you will be able to create more structured, complex and reusable configurations.
 See [tutorial.lua](examples/tutorial.lua) for an introduction to the api.

-A very minimal example would be the following (save as `/etc/autokernel/config.lua`):
+Here's a very small example `config.lua`:

 ```lua
 -- Begin with the defconfig for your architecture